actualbudget/docs/docs/schedules.md

 # Schedules

-Schedules are a powerful tool in Actual that allows you to automate the entry of recurring transactions into your budget.
-Schedules can save you time and help ensure that your budget remains accurate and up-to-date.
+Schedules in Actual are a versatile tool designed to help you stay on top of your finances by supporting planning and automation.

-They can be set to recur on a specific date or frequency and can be customized to fit your particular needs.
+Schedules are a powerful planning tool that helps you stay ahead of your finances.
+Many users rely on them to anticipate upcoming expenses, avoid missed payments, and ensure money is available where it's needed.
+While they also automate recurring transactions to keep your budget accurate and save time, their real strength lies in helping you prepare for what's ahead.

-You can create schedules from scratch or existing transactions, and they can be linked to rules to categorize and add notes to scheduled transactions automatically.
+You can set schedules to recur on specific dates or frequencies and tailor them to fit your unique budgeting needs.
+Whether you're creating them from scratch or existing transactions, schedules can also be linked to rules to categorize and annotate entries automatically.

-This makes it easier to keep track of your budget and ensures that you don't miss any critical transactions.
+By combining automation with proactive planning, schedules enable you to maintain control over your budget and avoid unexpected surprises.

 ![Schedules overview screen](/img/schedules/schedules-overview.png)